 If you’re a climber then you know these well.
 You may even know a few ways to use them to survive than we do.

 See the guide on the different survival uses for carabiners here.

 This video below shows you 10 life hacks for carabiners as well.

 See the video below for 25 survival hacks with bobby pins.

 Use paper clips for more than just keeping a few papers together.
 You may start packing a bunch in your survival kits and BOB.
 See the video below.

-There are a few survival uses for chalk that are worth learning.
+There are a few survival uses for chalk that is worth learning.

 One of the most overlooked and underrated item for survival is in fact, alcohol.

 That single-malt scotch in your glass could save your life one day.
 Here’s 15 survival uses for alcohol to use as a perfect excuse to pack a generous portion for your next adventure.

 We have an entire post on this magical substance.
 It’s all about the alternative uses for bacon grease.